Comparing home broadband in Dundee

 EE has a similar coverage area to Three and its 3G network covers a wide part of Dundee and surroundings.

 O2’s 3G in Dundee is more limited, mostly concentrated in central areas of Dundee though it may also allow for outdoor access further outside the city.
 Vodafone is slightly better, reporting a larger 3G signal footprint that extends a greater distance, though it does fall back to 2G when you’re away from the busier areas.

 4G is also on offer from O2, Three, Vodafone and EE.
 However as this is a new service you will find that coverage is patchier than 3G, though where available it can offer exceptional performance.
 EE also offers its double speed 4G in the Dundee area, so compatible devices can get even quicker mobile broadband speeds.

 A strong signal is absolutely vital to the performance of mobile broadband so it’s very important to check this before you buy any kind of mobile internet service.
-If you visit our guide to mobile broadband coverage you’ll find links to the network’s own signal checking tools, as well as further information about coverage across the UK, and you can access the official coverage check tools using these links:
+If you visit our guide to mobile broadband coverage you’ll find further information about coverage across the UK, and you can access the official coverage check tools using these links: